v5ma/selfawarenetworks/00changelog.md

 # September 15th, 2022
-I switched from Visual Studio Code to Working Copy.
+I switched to a new code editor.
 This is a test.

 # Update September 12th, 2022
 b0146y Audio Retranscription completed & audio shared.